-'It's time:' Democrats make final pitch as New Hampshire votes
+As Democrats make final New Hampshire pitch, Biden heads for South Carolina

+MANCHESTER/PORTSMOUTH, N.H. - Democratic U.S. presidential hopeful Joe Biden told reporters in New Hampshire on Tuesday he was headed to South Carolina later in the day - before the results of the nominating primary vote underway are even released.

-PORTSMOUTH/DIXVILLE NOTCH, N.H. - Democratic presidential hopefuls hit the streets of New Hampshire on Tuesday in their last chance to persuade the state’s voters that they were the party’s best bet to take on President Donald Trump in November.
+His rivals continued to barnstorm schools, churches and doughnut shops in their last chance to persuade the state’s voters that they were the party’s best bet to take on President Donald Trump in the Nov.
+3 election.

 Recent state polls showed U.S. Senator Bernie Sanders, a progressive from neighboring Vermont, leading the crowded field, followed by two moderates: former South Bend, Indiana mayor Pete Buttigieg and U.S. Senator Amy Klobuchar.

-U.S. Senator Elizabeth Warren of Massachusetts and former Vice President Joe Biden will also be angling for the support of voters who pack into schools, churches and city offices where ballots are cast.

-New Hampshire is the second contest of the U.S. presidential nominating cycle, and while few votes are on offer, it gives candidates a chance to build momentum for their campaigns in a crowded field.
+New Hampshire is the second contest of the U.S. presidential party nominating cycle.
+While few votes are on offer, it gives candidates a chance to build momentum for their campaigns.

 Here are some scenes from the campaign trail on Tuesday: